 - Alternate flow – alternative flow provided the user chooses an option.

-- Exception flow – another type of flow that follows an exception to the basic flow described in your use case.
+- Exception flow – another type of user flows that follows an exception to the basic flow described in your use case.

-- Post conditions – the state of your application after the user performs the action.
+- Post condition – the state of your application (software system) after the user performs the action.

 It’s smart to create a functional specification together with all critical members of the project.
 Their input will help you decide which features are core and need to be developed first, what the user experience will look like, and how the application will deal with errors.
+Ideally, functional specifications documents are reviewed by both technical and business users.
 The more people review it, the better.

-With that document in hand, you can be sure that developers do a great job when creating your product.
+With that document in hand, you can be sure that software developers do a great job when creating your product.
+In addition, the functional specification document will be helpful for quality assurance specialists who use it to create test cases.

-Are you looking for a team of skilled software developers?
+Are you looking for a team of skilled software development team?
 Get in touch with us; we have ample experience in delivering various IT projects.